DavidsDatabase/E-Commerce-Sales/README.md

 ### About the Data

 The primary dataset can be found on <(https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business)>.
-The provided csv file is labeled Sales Transaction v.4a.xlsx
+The provided excel file is labeled Sales Transaction v.4a.xlsx

 ### Tools Used